dPenedo/d-penedo/src/content/post/run-testmycode-from-terminal-for-university-of-helsinkis-MOOC-java-course.md

 ---
-title: "Run TestMyCode from Terminal for University of Helsinki Java MOOC course"
+title: "Run TestMyCode from Terminal for Java MOOC course"
 description: "Guide on running TestMyCode from the terminal for the University of Helsinki Java MOOC course."
 publishDate: "15 Jan 2025"
-tags: ["Java", "TestMyCode", "MOOC"]
+tags: ["Java", "TestMyCode", "MOOC", "terminal"]
 ---

 # Run TestMyCode from Terminal for University of Helsinki Java MOOC course